Oriolac/seu/docs/docs/sprints/sprint3.md

 # Sprint 3

-The first sprint was held from 27th October to 10th December.
+The third sprint was held from 27th October to 10th December.

 ## User Stories